Download the all-new Republic app:

 Senate Hearing: Facebook, Twitter, Google CEOs testify on Section 230

-Meanwhile, CEOs of three of nation’s giant tech firms — Google, Twitter and Facebook — were grilled by a Senate panel on Wednesday after coming under radar over censorship concerns, specifically for blocking Biden’s business dealings in Ukraine and China.
+Meanwhile, the CEOs of three of the nation’s giant tech firms — Google, Twitter and Facebook — were grilled by a Senate panel on Wednesday after coming under the radar over censorship concerns, specifically for blocking Biden’s business dealings in Ukraine and China.

-In his opening statement, Zuckerberg argued that while Section 230 needs to be changed, going too far could result in companies being even more restrictive concerning what y publish on ir platforms that could get m in legal trouble.
-Wicker kicked off hearing raising Twitter and Facebook’s blocking a story, claiming it was based on hacked materials.
+In his opening statement, Zuckerberg argued that while Section 230 needs to be changed, going too far could result in the companies being even more restrictive concerning what they publish on their platforms that could get them in legal trouble.
+Wicker kicked off the hearing raising Twitter and Facebook’s blocking a story, claiming it was based on hacked materials.

 READ: Facebook merges Instagram DM with Messenger, netizens flood Twitter with memes